Skip to product information

 *Jubilee is an indeterminate tomato meaning staking is required.

-• Tomato plants need alot of water to produce big, juicy, flavorful tomatoes!
+• Tomato plants need a lot of water to produce big, juicy, flavorful tomatoes!
 Consistent moisture is essential for best results.
 If tomatoes do not receive consistent moisture, the skins will split or possibly develop blossom end rot.
 Always water plants at the oil level; this strengthens the root system and avoids foliage disease.

 • Spread mulch around the base of the plant to prevent soil from splashing onto the fruit as this can lead to disease in the tomatoes. *As your tomato plants grow, you will notice new small stems sprouting from the point where the main stem connects to the larger branches.
 These small stems are called "suckers" and they tend to drain a lot of energy from your plant.
 To help your tomato plants grow faster and produce amazing tomatoes, it is recommended you remove these suckers by pinching them off with your thumb and forefinger.
 By doing so, your tomato plant will be able to allocate more energy to the growth of the main stem, resulting in better tomato production.